Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Related Work

 \section{Related Work}

-\textbf{Concept Bottleneck Models (CBMs)} are a class of XAI techniques that enhance model interpretability by using human-understandable concepts as intermediate representations within neural network architectures.
-CBMs encompass several variants that advance different aspects of interpretability and functionality. \textit{Original CBMs} \cite{koh2020concept} aim to increase transparency by embedding concept-based layers within model architectures, while \textit{Interactive CBMs} \cite{chauhan2023interactive} improve predictive accuracy in interactive settings by selectively learning concepts.
-Further extensions, such as \textit{Post-hoc CBMs (PCBMs)} \cite{yuksekgonul2022post} and \textit{Label-free CBMs} \cite{oikarinen2023label}, allow for the application of interpretability in pre-trained models and support unsupervised learning without explicit concept annotations.
-While these approaches contribute to interpretability, existing CBMs predominantly assume static datasets, limiting their applicability in real-world environments where data arrives in a continuous, dynamic stream with evolving concepts and classes.
-To address this critical limitation, our work is the first to define a continual learning paradigm specifically for CBMs, designed to handle scenarios that require both concept-incremental and class-incremental learning.
-This new paradigm enables CBMs to adapt to continuously evolving data environments, marking a significant departure from prior static data assumptions.
+\textbf{Concept Bottleneck Models (CBMs)} are a prominent class of Explainable Artificial Intelligence (XAI) techniques designed to enhance model interpretability by integrating human-understandable concepts as intermediate representations within neural network architectures.
+These models often serve as multimodal interpretability bridges, mapping raw input from one modality (e.g., images, video frames, audio clips) to high-level, interpretable concepts (e.g., visual attributes, object categories, action verbs), which can often be expressed textually or symbolically.
+The foundational CBMs \cite{koh2020concept} significantly improved transparency by embedding concept-based layers.
+Subsequent advancements have further diversified CBM functionalities: Interactive CBMs \cite{chauhan2023interactive} aim to improve predictive accuracy through interactive concept learning, while Post-hoc CBMs (PCBMs) \cite{yuksekgonul2022post} and Label-free CBMs \cite{oikarinen2023label} enable interpretability for pre-trained models and facilitate unsupervised learning without explicit concept annotations, respectively.
+While these approaches collectively contribute to the interpretability landscape, a critical limitation shared by virtually all existing CBMs is their predominant assumption of static datasets.
+This assumption severely constrains their applicability in real-world scenarios where multimodal data arrives in continuous, dynamic streams, characterized by evolving concepts and classes.
+To address this fundamental limitation, our work introduces the first continual learning paradigm specifically tailored for CBMs, designed to inherently handle both concept-incremental and class-incremental learning scenarios for dynamic multimodal environments.
+This novel paradigm marks a significant conceptual departure from prior static data assumptions, enabling CBMs to effectively adapt to perpetually evolving multimodal data environments.